Lakshmanwadhwani/Galaxy-Integrated-variant-analysis/index.md

 The second data table titled **Potential druggability** contains the follwoing columns; Gene name, category, and the source organization for the information.
 Under category column there are three listings; Clinically actionable target, Druggable genome, and the functional pathway of the gene.

+**Important Disclaimer from the Drug-Gene Interaction Database:**
+Disclaimer: This resource is intended for purely research purposes.
+It should not be used for emergencies or medical or professional advice
+A finding of a drug-gene interaction or potentially druggable category does not necessarily indicate effectiveness (or lack thereof) of any drug or treatment regimen.
+A finding of no interaction or no potentially druggable category does not necessarily indicate lack of effectiveness of any drug or treatment regimen.
+Drug-gene interactions or potentially druggable categories are not presented in ranked order of potential or predicted efficacy.

+The dgidb.org website does not provide any medical or healthcare products, services or advice, and is not for medical emergencies or urgent situations.
+IF YOU THINK YOU MAY HAVE A MEDICAL EMERGENCY, CALL YOUR DOCTOR OR 911 IMMEDIATELY.
+Information contained on this website is not a substitute for a doctor's medical judgment or advice.
+We recommend that you discuss your specific, individual health concerns with your doctor or health care professional.

 # Next describe the software used for the pipelines
 ## exome analysis software: BWA, picard Varscan